vibe-project/vibe-project.github.io/java-server/3.0.0-Alpha1/reference/index.md

 ---

 ## Integration
-Here is how to integrate React Java Server with awesome technologies.
+Here is how to integrate Vibe Java Server with awesome technologies.

 ### I/O Platform
-As covered in installation section, installing React Java Server on the specific platform is simply to create `Server` and have it consume HTTP exchange and WebSocket produced by the specific platform.
+As covered in installation section, installing Vibe Java Server on the specific platform is simply to create `Server` and have it consume HTTP exchange and WebSocket produced by the specific platform.
 Here I/O Platform stands for full-stack application framework like Play and Spring, micro framework like Grizzly and Spark and raw server like Servlet and Netty.

 If your favorite platform is not supported, all you need to do is to implement `ServerHttpExchange` and `ServerWebSocket` according to the platform and pass them to `Server`.